Aayush1597kumar/vityarthiproject2025/README.md

 there are various tools used in the program :<br>
 we have used date and time module .<br>
-we have used time module .
+we have used time module .<br>
-we have used winsound module . we have defined a function . we have used a loop concept . basic mathematics tools is used.
+we have used winsound module .<br>
+we have defined a function .<br>
+we have used a loop concept .<br>
+basic mathematics tools is used.<br>

-step you should follow to run the project open the file in vs code go in the terminal right click and run the program
+step you should follow to run the project <br>
+open the file in vs code <br>
+go in the terminal <br>
+right click and choose  run the program <br>

 instruction for testing
 for testing you can use a variable z(remove z*60 to z only) in seconds in order to get the output fast and to see how fast the project is working. otherwise, use z*60 that is in minute the same code provided from me .while using the z*60 variable will take time but it is what the pomodoro clock is but in testing phase we can check it with z variable only it will give you brief idea how the program works